Strabismus is the medical term for eye misalignment. Pseudostrabismus refers to a false appearance of strabismus. [See figure 1].

 True strabismus in a child can lead to permanent vision loss and is best treated early.
 If a child is suspected of having strabismus, an Eye MD evaluation is important.
 It may be difficult for a pediatrician to differentiate between true strabismus and pseudostrabismus.

 Pseudostrabismus does not require treatment and the appearance tends to improve with time.
 As facial features mature, the widened nasal bridge tends to narrow.
 Asian children may retain a broad nasal bridge into adulthood.
-Surgery is rarely considered for cosmetic reasons.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶